moljac/Xamarin.Auth.Samples.NugetReferences/component-docs/GettingStarted.md

 ## 6. Make your own authenticator

 Xamarin.Auth includes OAuth 1.0 and OAuth 2.0 authenticators, providing support for thousands of popular services.
-For services that use traditional username/password authentication, you can roll your own authenticator by deriving from `FormAuthenticator`.
+For services that use traditional username/password authentication, one can roll own authenticator by deriving from `FormAuthenticator`.

-If you want to authenticate against an ostensibly unsupported service, fear not – Xamarin.Auth is extensible!
-It's very easy to create your own authenticators – just derive from any of the existing authenticators and start overriding methods.
+If user wants to authenticate against an ostensibly unsupported service, fear not – Xamarin.Auth is extensible!
+It's very easy to create own custom authenticators – just derive from any of the existing authenticators and start overriding methods.

-c